Mo - Do: 9 - 16 Uhr

 The M.A.
-Roads to Democracy is research-oriented, international and interdisciplinary.
+Roads to Democracies - Historical and Contemporary Perspectives on Politics and Culture is research-oriented, international and interdisciplinary.
 It is offered by the Department of History and Department of Social Sciences.
 Further partner universities are involved in student exchange.
 The program aims to provide students with analytical tools and theoretical knowledge that help to understand and explain the interrelation between institutional structures, political processes and the social and cultural foundations of democracy.
 The interdisciplinary curriculum focuses on political, economic, social, and cultural aspects of democratic ideas, institutions and structures both in and outside of Europe.